-As discussed below, NIPSCO has availed itself of ongoing review of the CT Project pursuant to Ind.
+NIPSCO has availed itself of ongoing review of the CT Project pursuant to Ind.
 Code § 8-1-8.5-6.
 In issuing a CPCN, we approve the best estimate of costs.
-To the extent the utility incurs costs in excess of the best estimate that we approve, the utility will have the burden of demonstrating that the additional cost is reasonable.
+To the extent the utility incurs costs more than the best estimate that we approve, the utility will have the burden of demonstrating that the additional cost is reasonable.
 If other parties believe that the increase should be rejected, they retain the right to take such a position.
-Southern Ind.
-Gas & Elec.
-Co., Cause No. 45836 (IURC 6/6/2023), at 28.
-The CAC and OUCC's fears over risk and escalation are all appropriately mitigated through ongoing review.
-It is the ongoing review process which protects ratepayers from unnecessary costs and project mismanagement that the OUCC fears.
-Pub Ex.
-1 at 9.
+The CAC and OUCC's fears over risk and escalation are all appropriately mitigated through ongoing review, which can serve to protect ratepayers from unnecessary costs and project mismanagement.